chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 This repository contains all scripts and code necessary to replicate the analyses conducted in "The Varying Effects of Dollar Stores on Food Access: A Machine Learning Analysis."

 **Note:** This read-me file documents the project organization and workflow for replication.
-However, because of the proprietary nature of the data, the actual datasets are not included.
+However, due to our use of proprietary data, the actual datasets are not included.

-This repository serves as a guide for researchers with access to similar data, methodological approach, and computational resources.

 ## Repository Structure